 When the carburetor is dirty and gums up from old fuel, components in the carburetor no longer function properly.
 The carburetor may not allow the gas required to start your PowerSmart mower.

 If you have verified you are getting fuel to the carburetor, remove the air filter and spray carburetor cleaner into the air intake.
 Start your mower.
 If it starts, runs, and then shuts down, take your carburetor apart to clean it.

 A plugged air filter can restrict airflow to the mower and not allow the engine to get the air it needs to form combustion.
 It is best practice to replace your air filter annually.

 You must also check and clean the filter regularly throughout the mowing season.

 To clean a paper air filter, remove the filter from the air filter housing.
 Wipe out loose dirt from the housing.
 Do not allow dirt to fall into the air intake.

 Tap the filter against your hand to knock the dirt off the filter.
 If it is very dirty, damaged, or wet, replace it with a new air filter.

 Some air filters on a PowerSmart mower also have a foam pre-filter that fits around the paper air filter.
 This is to help collect dirt before it gets to the paper primary filter.

-Your spark plug needs to be properly gapped following the manufacturer’s specification as found in the operators manual.
+Your spark plug needs to be properly gapped following the manufacturer’s specifications as found in the operator’s manual.
 Starting problems can be caused by a spark plug that is gapped incorrectly or loose spark plug wires.